kleberrangel/tigerlinux.github.io/recipes/misc/ansible-tutorial/README.md

 ansible-playbook ~/webserver.yaml
 ```

 The playbook will install the needed software on all 3 machines.
-We changed the "when" statement in order to correctly install the "mod-php" package, due the fact that the package name in debian 8 is different than the name in ubuntu 16.
+We changed the "when" statement in order to correctly install the "mod-php" package due the fact that the package name in debian 8 is different than the name in ubuntu 16.
 Conditionals in ansible works like in other languages... and/or/etc. Also, we demostrated the use of a loop.
 The "{{ item }}" and "with_items:" combo is the basic contruct for looping in ansible.

 While we wanted to show the use of looping, we really don't need it for yum/apt modules as we can use a list.
 Also, we'll introduce here the statemens for service startup/enabling and the handlers concept.
 Let's change our webserver playbook: